Tia Tamera: Critical reception

 The song received widespread acclaim from music critics for its eclectic lyrics and catchy flow.
 Okayplayer's Ivie Ani praises the track's lyricism, calling the composition "raunchy, rebellious, and real rap".
 Brooklyn-based blog Brooklyn Vegan explains Rico's verse to be a "show-stopper", while Uproxx's Andre Gee describe both the song and music video as an "earworm of a hook and a colorful video that allowed each artist to be the vibrant characters we love them as".

 Music video

 The music video, directed by Roxana Baldovin, premiered on YouTube on February 21, 2019.
-As of January 2021, it has gained over 63 million views.
 The video is a "candy-colored visual" of Doja and Rico competing in a '90s game show against respective lookalikes, with reference to the sitcom Sister, Sister and the Nickelodeon game show Double Dare.
 The video gives a "colorful 90's vibe".
 Pitchfork ranked it as one of their Top 20 Music Videos of 2019.